ecmwf/anemoi-utils/docs/index.rst

 meteorological organisations will share, allowing them to easily train models from existing recipes but with their own data.

+This package provides a series of utility functions for used by the rest of the *Anemoi* packages.

 -  :doc:`installing`

 .. toctree::